Vesle

 The Vesle ([vɛl]) is the river on which the city of Reims stands.
 It is a fourth order river of France and a left-bank tributary of the Aisne.
-It is 139.4 km long, and rises in the département of Marne through which it flows most of its course.
+It is 139.4 km long, and rises in the département of Marne through which it flows for most of its course.

 Geography

 The Vesle flows through the following départements and towns: